MIDS-scaling-up/v2/week11/hw/README.md

 Average Reward:  243.09916996497867
 ```

-**The assignment**: Modify the parameters with your best (educated) guess to improve the model training.
+**The assignment**: Modify the parameters in the python file with your best (educated) guess to improve the model training.
 A well tuned model will start landing the module after about 300 iterations and consistently land it after about 400 iterations.
 If you are feeling creative, you can change other aspects of the model training (like batch size and epsilon value).
+You can re-build the Docker image after changing the python file to test your changes.

 **Each training run will take between 150 and 400 minutes**.
 So it is recommended to kick off the container and come back later to check on it.
 Try running the training process a few times with different values.